6-DOF GraspNet: Variational Grasp Generation for Object Manipulation: Experiments

 The ultimate test of the generated grasps is to execute them in the real world and deal with imperfect perception, robot joint limits, control errors, and physical phenomena such as friction that are difficult to model.
 We want to show that: (1) our method scales to the real world despite being trained purely in simulation; (2) the generated grasp distribution is diverse enough to find successful grasps even after discarding those that violate robot kinematics and collision constraints; (3) our method's diverse grasp sampling leads to higher success rate in comparison to a state-of-the-art 6-DOF grasp planner~\cite{ten2017grasp}~(GPD).

 All experiments are done using a 7-DOF~Franka Panda manipulator with an Intel RealSense D415 camera mounted on its parallel-jaw gripper.
 We choose a set of commonly-used objects that are challenging visually and physically.
 The weights of the objects are between $42g$ (pepper shaker) and $618g$ (mustard bottle).
 The hardware setup and object test set is shown in Fig.~\ref{fig:robot_and_objects}.
+The forward pass of VAE+Evaluator takes 0.04 seconds and each refinement iteration takes 0.3 seconds on batch size of 200 latent values using NVIDIA Titan XP.

 \paragraph{Protocol} Each object is placed in three different stable poses on a table in front of the robot.
 The robot's end-effector is moved such that the hand-mounted depth camera has an unobstructed view of the table top.
 A grasp is considered successful if the robot can lift the object $10cm$ without dropping it.
 We filter the measured point cloud, remove the table plane and cluster the remaining points~\cite{PCL}.
-This extracted object point cloud serves as an input to our approach and also for~GPD.
+This extracted object point cloud is the input to our approach and GPD.
 Both methods return a list of scored grasps.
 We use a motion planner to check for a collision-free path to each grasp pose and execute the one with the highest score.
 If no grasp in the returned set can be executed we consider the trial a failure.
 In total we run 51~trials per method.

 \paragraph{Results} Table~\ref{tab:real_experiement} shows that our method outperforms GPD~\cite{ten2017grasp} on success rate across all objects.
 One of the reasons is that our method generates diverse grasps which facilitates finding kinematically feasible ones.
 In contrast, GPD does not generate many different grasps which sometimes leads to situations in which no kinematically feasible grasp can be found.
-Mugs are particularly difficult for GPD because it does not generate any grasps from the rim (see Fig~\ref{fig:gpd_sucks}).
-Another source of problem comes from the grasps where the finger gripper is tangent to one of the surfaces of the object.
+Mugs are particularly difficult for GPD because it does not generate any grasps from the rim (see Fig~\ref{fig:gpd_sucks}). \ifarxiv Another source of problem comes from the grasps where the finger gripper is tangent to one of the surfaces of the object.
 In these cases, slightest error in executing the grasp can change the grasp from grabbing the object to pushing it.
-The detailed outcomes of the experiments are shown in Table~\ref{tab:my_label}.
+The detailed outcomes of the experiments are shown in Table~\ref{tab:my_label}. \fi